k1kolev/info/features/ui-ux-features/presence.md

 People nowadays are always busy with something during their workday.

-There are many reasons why people may be slow to respond at the time you seek their attention.
+There are many reasons why people may be unavailable to respond at the time you seek their attention.